-GOVERNANCE FRAMEWORK 2023
+GOVERNANCE FRAMEWORK 2024

-Mr Till Vestring is the Lead Independent Director of the Company.
-He was appointed Lead Independent Director with effect from 1 November 2021 in view of Mr Teoh's re-designation as a non-executive and non-independent Chairman.
-As Lead Independent Director, Mr Vestring supports the Chairman and the Board to ensure effective corporate governance in managing the affairs of the Company, provides leadership in situations where the Chairman is conflicted and facilitates communication between the Board and shareholders or other stakeholders of the Company as necessary.
+Mr Shirish Apte is the Lead Independent Director of the Company.
+He was appointed Lead Independent Director with effect from 19 April 2024 in view of Mr Till Vestring's retirement from the Board at the Annual General Meeting of the Company held on the same date.
+As Lead Independent Director, Mr Apte supports the Chairman and the Board to ensure effective corporate governance in managing the affairs of the Company, provides leadership in situations where the Chairman is conflicted and facilitates communication between the Board and shareholders or other stakeholders of the Company as necessary.
 He is also available to shareholders and other stakeholders of the Company where they have concerns and for which their previous contact through the normal channels of the Chairman and management has failed to resolve the matter or has been inadequate or inappropriate.